France, Guides

 After that, the château finally, after over a hundred years, began to receive the funding needed to begin restorations.
 John D. Rockefeller Jr read articles in America about the state of the estate during the 1920s and began donating money to help with repairs.

 The next significant period for Versailles Château came during World War II when the Germans occupied the estate after taking control of northern France.
-Without going into a full-blown history lesson, this was a symbolic moment for the Germans who had to sign the Treaty of Versailles which left the German state weakened after World War I.
+This was a symbolic moment for the Germans who had to sign the Treaty of Versailles, which left the German state weakened after World War I.

 After the Germans were defeated, restoration efforts continued throughout the 20th century to give us the château experience we have today.

-Let’s be honest: Everything else at Versailles Château is great, but this is what people come to see.
-And for good reason.
-This palace is the definition of Old World French aristocratic style and grace.
+Let’s be honest: The gardens and everything else at Versailles Château are great, but the palace is what people come to see.
+The Palace of Versailles is the definition of Old World French aristocratic style and grace.

 The Palace’s Façade